Pederbuk/Pederbuk/README.md

 Hi!

-I am currently in my fourth year at NMBU in applied robotics.
+I am currently in my fifth year at NMBU in applied robotics.